jakubvalenta/automatic-diary/README.md

 # Automatic Diary

-Automatic Diary is a script that compiles information about your life from various digital sources into one easy to read stream.
+Automatic Diary is a script that creates one timeline from various digital sources describing your life.

 ![Automatic Diary screenshot](./automatic_diary_screenshot.png)